 Ireland has not toured New Zealand since 2012 when they played three Tests losing all three but led in the second Test at half-time before losing out 22-19.
 Following that tour Ireland would lose to New Zealand just once more in 2013 before finally claiming a first victory in 2016 at the 29th attempt.
 Since Soldier Field, there have been four meetings between the two sides with the honors even at two wins a piece.

-This coming July, Ireland will embark on what is possibly their toughest ever Tour of the professional era.
+This coming July, Ireland will embark on what is possibly its toughest-ever Tour of the professional era.
 They will play New Zealand in three Tests and play two mid-week fixtures which have yet to be confirmed.